The Resurrection of Ra's al Ghul

-"The Resurrection of Ra's al Ghul" is the name of an eight issue comic book crossover story arc published by DC Comics in 2007 and 2008.
+"The Resurrection of Ra's al Ghul" is an eight issue comic book crossover story arc published by the comic book publishing company DC Comics in 2007 and 2008.
 It involves the return of notable Batman villain Ra's al Ghul, and is his first appearance since his apparent death in Batman: Death and the Maidens in 2003.
 It also connects back to the "Batman and Son" storyline, which introduced Damian as the son of Batman and Talia al Ghul.